A creative image of Mining Companies in the Spotlight

 Trust & Like Score: 86 (Switzerland)

 Overview: Swiss Steel Group specializes in special long steel products.
-In particular, it’s one of the leading global manufacturers of tool steel and non-corrosive long steel and one of the largest companies in Europe for alloyed and high-alloyed constructional steel.
+In particular, it’s one of the leading producers of tool steel and non-corrosive long steel and one of the largest companies in Europe for alloyed and high-alloyed constructional steel.
+The company’s products are considered essential industrial products that serve critical roles across construction, automotive, and manufacturing industries.

 Green steel: The company processes 2 million tons of steel scrap every tar, which it says has helped it “reduce the carbon footprint of our products to well below the industry average.”
 This year, the company won a German Sustainability Award, one of the most prestigious awards of its kind.
 “For us, sustainability is not only a strategic corporate goal but also a social responsibility towards future generations,” said CEO Frank Koch.